-An investigation by the Competition and Markets Authority was launched last October, after concerns were raised over the reliability, fairness and sometimes misleading claims of some online travel agents.
+An investigation by the Competition and Markets Authority (CMA) was launched in October 2018, after concerns were raised over the reliability, fairness and sometimes misleading claims of some online travel agents.
 But what does this mean for us as hotel revenue managers?
 And will the outcome of the investigation help towards levelling the playing field in our favour?

 Who are OTAs and what is the case about?

 Online travel agents (OTAs) are platforms that claim to show and compare all available hotel prices to customers, offering a place to find the best deal and then make the booking.
-A previous blog has noted the challenge that this presents to hotel revenue mangers.
 It is estimated by the CMA that 70% of all hotel bookings are now made through OTAs, and huge profits are generated from the commissions that they charge hotels.

 As the commissions are an integral part of the business model, concerns have been raised about whether this has influenced the way that deals are presented to customers, with priority given to the options that are better for the OTA, and not necessarily the customer.
 Hotel revenue managers have had to grapple with the power of online travel agents in attracting customers to book through their platforms.
 The OTA’s claim to offer customers the benefits of increased competition, and the ability to compare all prices, when searching for the best deal.

 The CMA investigations have revealed that there is a possibility that hotel revenue managers may have been competing with an alleged unfair playing field: a corporate deck, stacked in the favour of these large OTA operators.
 The way the OTAs operate may actually be in breach of consumer protection laws.

 The investigation by the CMA raises a number of concerns including:

 • Search results: how hotels are ranked, for example to what extent search results are influenced by factors that may not be relevant to the customer’s requirements, such as the amount of commission a hotel pays the site.